PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

 A challenge arises: how can we initiate a request using a mock URL?

 The solution lies in intercepting the request to return a response aligning with our specifications.
 And here comes a handy tool called `URLProtocol`, which fulfills what we need.
-Contrary to its nomenclature, `URLProtocol` is not a protocol but a class.
-It's an object within URL loading system.
-Whenever a URL session request is made, the system autonomously spawns a `URLProtocol` instance to oversee the task.
-Our task, then, is to mock `URLProtocol` and hijack the request by defining the necessary methods.
+Despite its name, `URLProtocol` isn't a protocol but rather a class within the URL loading system.
+When a URL session request is initiated, the system automatically creates a `URLProtocol` instance to manage the process.
+Our objective is to simulate `URLProtocol` and intercept the request by implementing the requisite methods.

 When subclassing `URLProtocol`, there are four essential methods to implement.